ivogeorg/metro-cs1-comprehensive/README.md

 ```
 5. The actual numbers don't matter.
 Feel free to set your own points and lengths around which to jitter.
 6. Answer the questions on Canvas.
+7. When your code is running fine, commit all your changes to the remote repository on Github.
+(Don't forget to `git add` each new file.
+IntelliJ will ask you, so you just accept.)
+8. Submit the URL of your repository in the question on Canvas.